Fly.io vs Railway in 2025: which small-team backend host wins your money

 Pick Railway if:

-• You want the easiest deploy experience and don’t need multi-region
+- You want the easiest deploy experience and do not need multi-region

 Pick Fly.io if:

-The good news either way: both are well-engineered, both have communities, both will be around in two years.
+The good news either way: all three of those paths are well-engineered, have communities, and will be around in two years.

 Sources